strapdata/elassandra/docs/elassandra/source/configuration.rst

 a another interface).

 By default, Elasticsearch transport publish address is the Cassandra broadcast address.
-However, in some network configurations (including multi-cloud deployment), the Cassandra broadcast adress is a public address managed by a firewall, and it would involve a network overhead for elasticsearch inter-node communication.
-In such case, you can set the system property ``es.use_internal_address=true`` to use the Cassandra  ``listen_address`` as the elasticsearch transport published address.
+However, in some network configurations (including multi-cloud deployment), the Cassandra broadcast adress is a public address managed by a firewall, and it would involve network overhead for Elasticsearch inter-node communication.
+In such a case, you can set the system property ``es.use_internal_address=true`` to use the Cassandra  ``listen_address`` as the Elasticsearch transport published address.

 ..
 CAUTION::
    If you use the `GossipingPropertyFile <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureSnitchGossipPF_c.html>`_ Snitch to configure your cassandra datacenter and rack properties in **conf/cassandra-rackdc.properties**, keep